wschpero/statapush/README.md

 ###Installation (Stata 12.1+)

-Download the five files above.
+Download the files above.
 Run the code below via the Stata command line, inserting the directory where you saved the files (e.g., your downloads folder):

 	net install statapush, from(<LOCAL PATH TO FILES>) replace